sercankulcu/sercankulcu.github.io/_memory/2026-09-07-the-nautica-sweatshirt.md

 date: 2026-09-07
 description: "At the New Year's party Özem gave him a Nautica sweatshirt with perfume sprayed on it — years later faces and rooms are gone but the smell of that fabric still carries the whole night."
 tags:
    - university
-  - new-year
+   - year-end
    - music
    - youth
 ---

 It was the year after maNga released **Cambaz**.